petros-d/docs/cloud/deployment-metrics.md

 ## Deployment Health

-The **Deployment Health** status is a metric that appears on the top of your Deployment's information page.
+The Deployment health status is a metric that appears on the top of your Deployment's information page.
 Your Deployment's health is based on whether its Airflow components are running as expected.

 ![Deployment Health status](/img/docs/deployment-health.png)

-**Deployment Health** can have one of two values:
+Deployment health can have one of two statuses:

 - **Healthy**: The Deployment's webserver and scheduler are running as expected.
 - **Unhealthy**: This status can mean one of two things: